 nslookup, we get the "Temporary failure in name resolution" message again.
 This means our secondary DNS server (assuming we had one configured) did not work.
 As a result, this simulated failure of our primary DNS server resulted in our target not being able to resolve DNS queries at all, which is a big problem unless all of our outbound network traffic uses IP addresses and not hostnames (which is extremely unlikely).

 Depending on how you've configured your DNS settings, you may want to try different test cases or scenarios.
 For example, if your systems cache DNS entries locally, only add your external DNS servers to the IP Addresses field.
 If you've configured your local cache correctly, your systems should still be able to resolve hostnames even while the attack is running.

 Once you feel comfortable running DNS attacks on a single host or service, increase the blast radius by selecting more targets.
 Gremlin also makes it easy to run DNS attacks targeting specific cloud DNS services, like Amazon Route 53.
 While configuring the attack, use the Providers drop-down to select the Route 53 service and region that you want to impact traffic to:

-Now that you’ve run an attack, try using a Scenario.
-Scenarios allow you to run multiple attacks sequentially, as well as monitor the responsiveness of the target system(s) using Status Checks.
-Status Checks can periodically contact an endpoint that you provide before, during, and after a Scenario, and if the endpoint fails to respond successfully or within a window of time, then the Status Check will automatically halt the Scenario.
+Now that you’ve run the attack, try using a Scenario.
+Scenarios allow you to run multiple attacks sequentially, as well as monitor the availability of the target system(s) using Golden Signals.
+Golden Signals can periodically contact a monitor that you provide before, during, and after a Scenario, and if the monitor returns a failed state or fails to respond successfully or within a window of time, then the Scenario will automatically halt.
 You can use this to set an upper bound and prevent latency from increasing too much.
 Gremlin also includes a Recommended Scenario for testing DNS outages in a Kubernetes cluster.
 Click on the card below to see this Scenario in the Gremlin web app.